 Hawaii empowered the standards board to revoke certification for misconduct or failing to meet standards.
 Police chiefs are required to disclose to the legislature the identity of a police officer upon discharge or suspension.

 Laws addressing certification requirements have expanded the amount or kind of evaluations needed to qualify for certification.
 A new California law will require an existing evaluation be expanded to include a screen for various kinds of bias, in addition to physical, emotional or mental conditions that might adversely affect an officer’s ability to perform their duties.
 Virginia added a psychological examination following a conditional offer of employment.

 Maryland now requires officers to submit to a mental health screening every two years as a requirement for renewal of certification.
 And Connecticut added a behavioral health assessment every five years as a requirement of continued employment.

 Officer training was among the most common issues addressed by enacted legislation.
-Since May of 2020, at least 33 states and the District of Columbia have enacted 65 pieces of legislation.
+Since May of 2020, at least 33 states and Washington, D.C. have enacted 65 pieces of legislation.

 New laws cover a disparate array of training topics.
 Arkansas addressed an officer’s duty to intervene and Colorado instituted training on a new use-of-force law.
 California added training for investigations conducted on Indian lands and Kansas specified training on missing and murdered indigenous women.
 Crowd control management training was addressed by the Connecticut legislature, “response to resistance” in South Dakota and in Utah, training was added for domestic violence and lethality assessments.